 The information from the pre-audit results must be made available to the management, usually done via the audit report.

 Use the ISO 19011 as a guide to carry-out an ISO 14001 audit

-ISO 19011 guideline provide tips on performing audits.
+ISO 19011 guidelines provide tips on performing audits.
 It also provides concrete information on the successful planning, execution, and documentation of any internal audit.

 In addition, ISO 19011 contains numerous definitions for the audit.
-This management system auditing guide applies to all types of management systems because the internal audit process is similar in every management system.
+This guide applies to all types of management systems because the internal audit process is similar in every management system.

 Selection of auditors for an environmental audit ISO 14001

 Auditors generally mean those with the qualification to carry out an audit.
 According to ISO 14001, the audit may be performed by employees of the organization or by external persons with solid auditing experience, selected by the organization.
 In any case, the persons conducting the audit should be competent and able to perform it impartially and objectively.

 For smaller organizations, the independence of the auditor can be demonstrated by the fact that they are not responsible for the audited area.

 Since a successful Internal Audit, Environmental Management highly depends on the competence and personal qualities of the auditor, auditors should fulfill characteristics like...